zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 - **`apiml.security.oidc.identityMapperUrl`**
   Defines the URL where the Gateway can query the mapping of the distributed user ID to the mainframe user ID.
   This property informs the Gateway about the location of this API.
-ZSS is the default API provider in Zowe.
+ZSS is the default API provider in Zowe, but if you are using Zowe release 2.14 or a later version, we recommend you use the [API ML internal mapper](../../user-guide/authenticating-with-client-certificates.md#enabling-the-internal-api-ml-mapper).
 You can provide your own API to perform the mapping.
 In this case, it is necessary to customize this value.

     The following URL is the default value for Zowe and ZSS: